 The impact from hitting her head shifted Dina’s brain by five millimeters and caused bleeding in the brain.
 She also had a subdural hematoma (bleeding outside the brain), cerebral edema (brain swelling) and other injuries to her brain as a result of the impact.
 Surgeons performed a ventriculostomy procedure, during which they drilled a hole in Dina’s skull to reduce pressure.
 She also underwent surgery for a broken left leg from where the car’s bumper hit her.
 She was at University Hospital for two weeks, but does not remember her time in intensive care.

-Dina’s first recollections began at Rusk Rehabilitation Center, where she started realizing what had happened.
+Dina’s first recollections began at Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, where she started realizing what had happened.
 For two weeks she worked with physical, occupational and speech therapists while hospitalized at Rusk.
 When discharged, she stayed with family in Sullivan, Missouri, and continued to attend therapy appointments to regain her physical and cognitive skills.

 “If not for me receiving stellar care from Dr. Stephen Barnes, Dr. James Stannard, Dr. Christopher Wolf, Dr. Eric Hart, Darcy Johnson and all of the other amazing nurses and therapists, I would not be capable of even remembering the names of those who helped me, what they look like or what they even did,” Dina said.